tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 ## Dear experts, tell me how I'm wrong (seriously!)

 I'm serious that I want you to tell me where this is incorrect!
 If you're a Postgres extensions expert, or maybe just know a thing or two about extensions that seems to conflict with something in this blog, please reach out on X [@sjmiller609](https://twitter.com/sjmiller609) and let me know.
 Even if it's just minor correction or subjective information, I'd love to hear from you.
-I hope we can help make a simple and comprehensive explanation of what it takes to get extensions turned on.
+I also want to hear if there is an easier mental model than this.
+I hope this blog can serve as a minimal yet comprehensive explanation of what it takes to get extensions turned on.

 Another way to contribute is to **click the "Edit this page" link below**, and suggest changes.
 I will happily accept improvements to this blog.